 But within the realms of the Star Trek universe, it wasn’t all that different.
-That long-distant Saturday morning saw the first screening of “Bem,” the second episode of the truncated sophomore season of Star Trek: The Animated Series, and while we may now look back at those episodes with a mixture of charm and nostalgia, the messages and themes of the episode are every bit as relevant in 2018 Star Trek as they were in ’74.
+That long-distant Saturday morning saw the first airing of “Bem,” the second episode of the truncated sophomore season of Star Trek: The Animated Series, and while we may now look back at those episodes with a mixture of charm and nostalgia, the messages and themes of the episode are every bit as relevant in present day Star Trek as they were in ’74.

 Let’s first read Captain Kirk’s log entry as the mission begins.

-While the story is reminiscent of March 1967’s TOS season-one episode “Errand of Mercy,” “Bem” displayed many Trek elements that live long and prosper to this day.
-Starfleet’s mission of exploration and first contact is a Trek staple, as are working with officers from other organizations and factions.
-Here it’s Bem as visiting officer, but stepping ahead 15 years in the Star Trek: The Next Generation season-two episode “A Matter of Honor,” we see Riker assigned to the Klingon vessel the I.K.S.
+While the story is reminiscent of March 1967’s Original Series season-one episode “Errand of Mercy,” “Bem” displayed many Star Trek elements that live long and prosper to this day.
+Starfleet’s mission of exploration and first contact is a franchise staple, as are working with officers from other organizations and factions.
+Here it’s Bem as visiting officer, but stepping ahead 15 years with the Star Trek: The Next Generation season-two episode “A Matter of Honor,” we see Riker assigned to the Klingon vessel the I.K.S.
 Pagh, while the Benzite ensign, Mendon, comes aboard the U.S.S.
 Enterprise-D. The hunger to learn more about the galaxy and our fellow species is a continuing thread through all series.